dante-project/scratchpad/docs/tut.rst

 and, after the interrupt handler finishes, the processor resumes normal activities.

-There are 3 types of interrupts:
+There are 2 types of interrupts plus Exceptions:

   - Hardware interrupts: are sent to the processor from an external device (keyboard, mouse, hard disk, ...).
 Hardware interrupts were introduced as a way to reduce wasting the processor's valuable time in polling loops, waiting for external events.
   - Software interrupts: are initiated voluntarily by the software.
 It's used to manage system calls.
-  - Exceptions: are used for errors or events occurring during program execution that are exceptional enough that they cannot be handled within the program itself (division by zero, page fault, ...)
+  - Exceptions are used for errors or events occurring during program execution that are exceptional enough that they cannot be handled within the program itself (division by zero, page fault, ...)

 The PIC (Programmable interrupt controller)is a device that is used to combine several sources of interrupt onto one or more CPU lines, while